Leicester City F.C. in European football

 Leicester City Football Club is an English football club based in Leicester, Leicestershire.
 The club was founded in 1884 and has competed in the English football league system since 1894.
 The 2016–17 UEFA Champions League was their fourth appearance in Europe, following campaigns in the European Cup Winners' Cup in 1961–62, and the UEFA Cup in 1997–98 and 2000–01.
-Leicester have been eliminated by Atlético Madrid on three of their four European appearances.
+Leicester were eliminated by Atlético Madrid in three of their first four European appearances.
 The club have also entered the UEFA Europa Conference League, the Anglo-Italian Cup, the Anglo-Scottish Cup and the Texaco Cup.

 UEFA competitions

 1961–62 European Cup Winners' Cup

 Leicester were beaten finalists in the 1961 FA Cup Final, losing 2–0 to Tottenham Hotspur.
 However, as Spurs had won the league as well as the FA Cup, they qualified for the 1961–62 European Cup, and Leicester took their Cup Winners' Cup place.
 Their preliminary round opposition were Glenavon, who became the first participant in the European Cup Winners' Cup to hail from Northern Ireland.
 A three-goal blast in ten minutes helped Leicester take the first leg at Windsor Park 4–1.
 Leicester won the second leg 3–1, sending them through to the first round.

 Double Copa del Generalísimo-winning Atlético Madrid were the opposition.
 The home leg at Filbert Street finished 1–1.
 However Leicester lost 2–0 at the Estadio Metropolitano de Madrid, halting their progress.
 Atléti went on to win the tournament.